koenrane/KR-new-site/content/My research.md

 > [!quote] [Sequence: the shard theory of human values](./posts#shard-theory)
 > In early 2022, [Quintin Pope](https://www.linkedin.com/in/quintin-pope/) and I noticed glaring problems at the heart of "classical" alignment arguments.
 We thought through the problem with fresh eyes and derived _shard theory_.
 >
 > Classical arguments focus on what _the_ goal of an AI will be.
 Why?
 There's not a good answer that I've ever heard.
 Shard theory redirects our attention from fixed single objectives.
-The basic upshot of shard theory: AIs and humans are well-understood[^experimental] as having a bunch of situationally activated goals -- "shards" of desire and preference.
+The basic upshot of shard theory: AIs and humans are well-understood as having a bunch of situationally activated goals -- "shards" of desire and preference.
 >
 > For example, you probably care more about people you can see.
 Shard theory predicts this outcome.
 Consider your learned decision-making circuits which bid for actions which care for your friend Bill.
 These circuits were probably formed when you were able to see Bill (or perhaps the vast majority of your "caring about people" circuits were formed when physically around people).
 If you can see Bill, that situation is more "similar to the training distribution" for your "caring about Bill" shard.
 Therefore, the Bill shard is especially likely to fire when you can see him.
 >